michaelfakhri/ds2/API.md

 3) collect all responses that come in from the peers that received this query from this node.
 Send back the responses once the last one is received.

 Where:
-- `query:String` – A query of the metadata storage unit.
+- `query : String` – A query of the metadata storage unit.

 #### `Array getConnectedPeers()`
 > returns a list of the connected peer.